How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Peppermint Oil and Other Natural Scents

-- Soak cotton balls in the oil and place them in corners, storage areas, and entry points
+- Soak cotton balls and stash them in problem spots

-- Mix 10-15 drops with water in a spray bottle for areas you can’t reach
+- Mix 10-15 drops in a spray bottle with water for hard-to-reach places

 Kate Naturals Rodent Repellent Spray offers a child and pet-safe solution to keep mice, rats, and other pests away from your home, car engines, and outdoor spaces.
 Formulated with natural peppermint oil concentrate and cinnamon, this non-toxic spray creates a scent barrier that rodents hate while being safe for your family.
 With up to 1,500 sprays per 16oz bottle, this USA-made repellent effectively protects your property without harmful chemicals.